nextgenthemes/advanced-responsive-video-embedder/plugins/advanced-responsive-video-embedder/readme.txt

 Please report it on [nextgenthemes.com/support/](https://nextgenthemes.com/support/) **and please do not on the wordpess.org forums, thanks.**

-### Google structured data tool complains about data missing ###
+### I’m experiencing these errors on Google Search Console ###

-You have 3 options:

-1. Best option is to get [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/).
-It will fill all the SEO data needed  without you having to do anything.
-1. Manually fill the data needed via shortcode or Block.
-Note that filling the title will fill `name` in the SEO data.
-1. You can completely disable the generation of SEO data on the ARVE settings page.
-This will make the error on SEO tools disappear but will not give you any SEO benefits.
+Best option to resolve these errors is to get [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/) as it fills these in for you hassle free, only activate the addon - done.
+For more options please see the [detailed answer](https://nextgenthemes.com/plugins/arve/faq/).

 ### How to get the pro version working? ###